collective-soundworks/soundworks/README.md

 In order to connect the mobile devices with each other, *Soundworks* implements a client/server architecture using a `Node.js` server and WebSockets to pass messages between the server and the clients (currently with the `socket.io` library).

 In general, a *Soundworks* scenario allows different types of clients to connect to the server through different URLs.
-The most important kind clients are the mobile devices of the participants who take part in the performance (we refer to this type of client as `player`).
+The most important type of clients are the mobile devices of the participants who take part in the performance (we refer to this type of client as `player`).
 For convenience, a `player` client connects to the server through the root URL of the application, `http://my.server.address:port/`.

-In addition to the `player` clients, a scenario can include other kinds of clients such as:
+In addition to the `player` clients, a scenario can include other types of clients such as:
-- A device that provides an interface to control some parameters of the performance in real time.
-We would refer to this type of client as `conductor`.
+- A device that provides an interface to control some parameters of the performance in real time — we would refer to this type of client as `conductor`.
 These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
-- A device that generates "environmental" sound and/or light effects projected into the performance in sync with the participants’ performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
-We would refer to this type of client as `env`.
+- A device that generates “environmental” sound and/or light effects projected into the performance in sync with the participants’ performance (*e.g.* lasers, a global visualization or ambient sounds on external loudspeakers) — we would refer to this type of client as `env`.
 These clients would connect to the server through the URL `http://my.server.address:port/env`.

-Clients that connect through the root URL (*e.g* `http://my.server.address:port/`) are considered as `player` clients.
-All other types of clients access the server through a URL that concatenates the root URL of the application and the name of the client type (*e.g* `http://my.server.address:port/conductor or http://my.server.address:port/env`).
+In general, all other types of clients than `player` access the server through a URL that concatenates the root URL of the application, and the name of the client type (*e.g* `http://my.server.address:port/conductor or http://my.server.address:port/env`).

 ### Express app structure